- Site Analysis

 - reducing greenhouse gas emissions

-New Zealand houses have an average lifespan of over 80 years, and some have lasted over 130 years.
+New Zealand houses have an average serviceable life of over 80 years, and some have lasted over 130 years.
 Buildings constructed today must therefore be able to deal with climate changes forecast for the long term.
 Houses will need to be designed to:

 - respond appropriately to a changing climate with higher temperatures, different wind and rainfall patterns and potentially increased incidence of hazards such as flooding and storms